May 29, 2024

 Cons:

-• Can cause discomfort and irritation initially.
+• It can cause discomfort and irritation.

 2. Ceramic Dental Braces

-Description: Ceramic dental braces function similarly to traditional metal braces but use tooth-colored or clear ceramic brackets that blend with the teeth, making them less noticeable.
+Ceramic dental braces function similarly to traditional metal braces but use tooth-colored or clear ceramic brackets that blend with the teeth, making them less noticeable.

 How They Work: